Tony Morgano: Amateur career

 When Morgano started boxing at age 12, he only weighed 88 pounds.
 According to the rules, all boxers had to weigh at least 100 lbs.
 In response, Morgano would fill his shoes with lead weights so that he could weigh in at 105 lbs.

 In his first year, Morgano won the Middle Atlantic AAU flyweight title.
 In the next three years, he won 21 fights.
 Whenever Morgano won a bout, he was awarded a Walton watch.

-In order to help his mother support his family, after winning a bout, he would be awarded "a Walton watch.
-He would then sell the watch to someone at ringside for $2 or $3 dollars and bring the money home to his mother.
+In order to help his mother support his family, he would then sell the watch to someone at ringside for $2 or $3 and bring the money home to his mother.

 Morgano went undefeated as an amateur defeating 22 fighters.

 Professional career

 Still a teenager, Morgano's professional career started when a promoter in Camden, New Jersey offered him $25 to be a stand-in boxer against Pee Wee Ross, an experienced fighter.
 On January 15, 1929, Morgano defeated Ross.
-He kept $5 dollars and gave $20 to his mother.
+He kept $5 and gave $20 to his mother.
 Telegraphs revealed that much of his prize money in later fights would be sent home.

 When it became known that Morgano had fought for pay, his amateur days were done.
 At 15, he signed a contract with Max "Boo Boo" Hoff, a local promoter.
 Prior to going with Hoff, Morgano was managed by Vincent "Jimmy" Barbieri who at the age of 102 told stories of "his boy" Tony.

 Morgano boxed in the Philadelphia area until the age of 21, accumulating approximately 51 victories.
 He then teamed up with Frankie Caris, a middleweight, and traveled the nation boxing.
 While in California, Morgano became popular with many Hollywood celebrities.
 He defeated Georgie Hansford, Tommy Paul, and Lew Feldman taking 9 out of 10 rounds on April 5, 1935.
 His only loss was against Jimmy Christy.
 In a later rematch, the two boxer had a draw.

 In 1935 Morgano participated in Gold Diggers of 1935, a film with Mae West, and a Western.